QRho/Analyzing-Stocks-with-VBA-Script/README.md

 ## VBA  - The VBA of Wallstreet

-# Script files for each year are included as well as a screenshot of each year included.
+# Script files for each year as well as a screenshot of each year included.
 # Goals are listed below.

    * Created a script that will loop through all the stocks for one year and output the following information.